 So, this year, in the midst of the glaring changes to the early part of my Christmas morning, I decided to do something different.
 I thought about my 5-year old mother and took a light blue sock, filled it with a little toy, a few pieces of candy, and yes, a Heath bar.
 I taped it very quietly to the door of my mom’s room and started playing The Christmas Song on my phone that I had laid against her doorway.
 As I stood hiding in the morning darkness, listening for the sound of Mom taking that sock off the door, I couldn’t help but think about how there are always opportunities for creating beautiful moments, no matter if they’ve been going on for generations, or whether it’s the very first time it’s happened.
 I peeked around the corner of my mom’s room and said, “Merry Christmas.”
 There sat my mom on the edge of her bed, laughing and crying at the same time.
 So, we sat on the bed together in the faint glow of daybreak, reminiscing about her childhood, “Pop,” our family, and how anything can be redeemed, even if it takes 70 years.
 It was my greatest gift this year.

-Christmas Day may be behind us, but the gifts that remain are those experiences we shared with family and friends, or even others along the way.
+When Christmas Day is behind us, the gifts that remain are those experiences we shared with family and friends or even others along the way.
 It is the opening of our hearts, listening to each other and loving each other through the difficult times that reminds us we are not alone.
 In life, as with Christmas, we need to look for the beauty outside our traditions as well as within them.
 Sometimes it is through the changes we didn’t expect in life that we find the changes that make life more beautiful.

 Live with your heart open, and when you get the chance along the way, always take time to fill someone else’s little blue sock.